silencesys/lindat-tei/src/guidelines/text-corrections.md

 ```xml
 <choice></choice>
 ```
-Groups a number of alternative encodings for the same point in a text.
+The `choice` element groups a number of alternative encodings for the same point in a text.
 This element is often used for abbreviations and normalisations.

 ## Abbreviations
 ```xml{2}